Best guitar audio interfaces 2025: Record killer guitar parts at home with our top picks

 What is an audio interface?

-So, you’ve been riffing and writing away on your guitar, and now you’re ready to lay down your killer new track.
-Well, first things first, you’re going to need a recording interface.
-Simply put, an interface is a device used to turn your instrument’s sound into ones and zeros for your laptop or PC to process.
-The newly digitized audio is then routed back through the headphones or studio monitors plugged into the device so you can hear it.
+Simply put, an audio interface is a device used to turn your instrument’s sound into ones and zeros for your laptop or PC to process.
+The newly digitised audio can be recorded into your Digital Audio Workstation (DAW), or heard by other software.
+Recorded or processed audio, as well as the raw sound going into your interface, is routed back through the headphones or studio monitors you have plugged into the interface so you can hear it.

 What types of inputs and outputs do I need?

-Well, assuming you're recording at home, your requirements are likely to be pretty basic, at least in terms of the inputs you'll need – and the good news with this is that you don't need to spend considerable sums to start recording.
+Assuming you're recording at home, and since you’re largely just interested in recording your guitar, your requirements are likely to be pretty basic in terms of the inputs you'll need – and the good news with this is that you don't need to spend considerable sums to start recording.

-If you plan on mic'ing up acoustic guitars, pianos or hooking up a vocal mic, then you'll need an interface with more than one input.
-You'll most likely use an XLR cable, so look for XLR - or even better, combo XLR/jack - connectors.
-While one is useful, two would mean you could record in stereo for wider dispersion in your mix.
+If you plan on miking up acoustic guitars, pianos or hooking up a vocal mic, then you'll need an interface with more than one input.
+You'll most likely use an XLR cable, so look for XLR – or even better, combi XLR/jack – connectors.
+While one is useful, two would mean you could record in stereo for wider dispersion in your mix, or record live takes of songs with guitar and vocals.

-It's also worth noting that, if you've splashed some extra cash on a snazzy condenser mic, your interface will need to supply phantom power - 48V - or your fancy new microphone won't work.
+It's also worth noting that, if you've splashed some extra cash on a snazzy condenser mic, your interface will need to supply phantom power.
+Phantom power is a 48V signal sent down the XLR cable to power the microphone’s active circuitry, and is activated with a button or switch on the interface; you’ll need this if you want to hear anything with your condenser mic.

 What software do I need?